Fadi-AlMasalmah/bayesopt4ros/branch_comments.md

-This branch is to add clients: BO_client, and CBO_client
+toRos2Manual branch is to based on myClients branch: the goal is to port to ros2 manually.